NiobiumAlloy/skyblock-rng-optimizer-fork/README.md

 # SkyBlock RNG Meter Optimizer

 A mathematically rigorous drop-rate calculator and RNG Meter strategy optimizer for Hypixel SkyBlock Slayers.
-Finds the exact **sweet spot (L\*)** — the number of runs to keep the meter ON before switching it off — to maximize drops per run over a full pity cycle.
+Finds the exact **sweet spot (L\*)**, the number of runs to keep the meter ON before switching it off to maximize drops per run over a full pity cycle.

 > **Zero dependencies.
 Single HTML file.
 Open in any browser.**